 This is the first of three walks that trace the course of the main rivers that flow into my home city of Manchester.

 The River Irwell rises on Deerplay Moor above Bacup.
-It flows for 39 miles until it merges with the River Mersey at Irlam.
-Along the way it flows through Manchester, forming a natural barrier with its neighbour and twin city of Salford.
+It meanders for 39 miles until it merges with the River Mersey at Irlam.
+Along the way it flows through Manchester, forming a natural barrier with its neighbour … Salford.

 In more recent times, huge efforts to reinvigorate the river have born fruit … fish and other wildlife have returned and the poison-spewing factories have been replaced with swanky apartments and hotels through the city centre!